KTH/devops-course/contributions/executable-tutorial/tljun-lindefor/README.md

 ## Description

 This tutorial provides a guide to building, containerizing, and deploying a Node.js application using Docker and Kubernetes on a single local system.
 Participants will start by creating a small Node.js application.
 They will then learn how to create a Dockerfile to containerize the application and run it locally to verify functionality.
 The tutorial continues with setting up a local Kubernetes cluster using Minikube.
 Participants will deploy the Docker container to Kubernetes, expose it via a Service, and scale the application by increasing the number of replicas.
+Moving on to more advanced features, the tutorial will demonstrate how to implement role-based access control (RBAC) within the Kubernetes environment.
+This is to show how you can manage permissions and ensure that different users and services have the appropriate level of access to resources.
+The tutorial will contain how to set up RBAC policies, create roles and role bindings, and assign them to users and service accounts.
+The tutorial will also use the Kubernetes secrets functionality.

 **Relevance**